Single-level discrete 2-D wavelet transform

 obtained by wavelet decomposition of the input matrix

-'wname' string contains the wavelet
+'wname' character vector contains the

 [cA,cH,cV,cD] = dwt2(X,Lo_D,Hi_D) computes